 The calculator is integrated into the practice tests and we strongly recommend that you familiarise yourself with the functionality.

-- To access the calculator, click on the icon at the top left of the screen.
+- To move the calculator, click on the part of the window that says 'Calculator' and drag it.

 - The Backspace key clears all the digits at once (equivalent to pressing the ON/C button).